Michael Brosseau Player Props: Brewers vs. Mariners

 Mariners Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Mariners pitching staff ranks 20th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Mariners pitching staff ranks 14th in the league.

-- Mariners pitchers combine to surrender 10 home runs (0.6 per game), the second-fewest in the league.
+- Mariners pitchers combine to surrender 13 home runs (0.7 per game), the fifth-fewest in baseball.

-- Flexen (0-2) takes the mound for the Mariners to make his third start of the season.
+- Gonzales (1-0) makes the start for the Mariners, his third of the season.

-- The righty last appeared on Tuesday against the Chicago Cubs, when he went 2 1/3 innings, allowing eight earned runs while giving up 10 hits.
+- In his most recent appearance -- in relief on Saturday -- the lefty threw 2/3 innings against the Colorado Rockies while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.